 8. Go for a swim at Oriental Parade Beach

 For some people, big cities aren’t their favorite place to be due to the lack of nature and scenery.
-However in Wellington, you’re only a short walk to a really nice beach on Oriental Parade.
-Oriental Parade Beach is a beautiful area that sits west to the city center.
+However, in Wellington, you’re only a short walk to a really nice beach on Oriental Parade.
+Oriental Parade Beach is a beautiful area that sits west of the city center.
 It’s walking distance from the city and the small beach area is a great place to get some sun and enjoy the water.

 There is a small pontoon you can swim out to and toilets at the beach.
 This is in no way New Zealand’s most beautiful beach, but it’s certainly worth checking out and another great option for free things to do in Wellington!